dhassaine/reduxless/README.md

 );
 ```

-For more configuration options, including how to validate the store data incoming for the URL and also controlling one-way or two-way binding between the store state and browser URL, see the detailed documentation section.
+The documentation section below describes the API in more detail, including configuration details for using hash; how to validate the data from the URL; and controlling one-way or two-way binding between the store state and browser URL.
 ## Documentation

 - API
   - [`createStore([initialState])`](https://dhassaine.github.io/reduxless/store)
   - [`<Container>, mapper()`](https://dhassaine.github.io/reduxless/container-mapper) for the react bindings.
-  - [`enableHistory()`](https://dhassaine.github.io/reduxless/enableHistory) for the browser history sync functionality.
+  - [`enableHistory()`](https://dhassaine.github.io/reduxless/enable-history) for the browser history sync functionality.
   - [`<Match>, <Link>`](https://dhassaine.github.io/reduxless/router) for the navigational components.
+  - [`selectorMemoizer(selectors, projectionFunction)`](https://dhassaine.github.io/reduxless/selector-memoizer) for improving rendering performance by wrapping your selectors with a memoizer.

 ## Change Log
 This project follows [semantic versioning](http://semver.org/)